Gavin & Stacey: Synopsis

-The story revolves around Gavin, from Billericay in Essex, and Stacey, from Barry, Vale of Glamorgan, in South Wales.
+The story revolves around Gavin, from Billericay in Essex, England, and Stacey, from Barry, Vale of Glamorgan, in South Wales.
 Gavin lives with his parents, Pam and Mick, and spends most of his time with his best friend, Smithy.
 Stacey lives with her widowed mother, Gwen, and is frequently visited by her uncle, Bryn, who lives across the road, and by her best friend Nessa.
 The show follows the key moments in their relationship: their first meeting, meeting each other's families, getting engaged, marrying, looking for a flat, briefly splitting up, looking for new jobs and trying for children.

 The characters of Gavin and Stacey provide the emotional core of the story, focusing on the situations that arise when their relationship brings their two different families together.
 As a result, episodes often focus on the key events in life that bring wider families and close friends together such as weddings, christenings, birthday parties and Christmases.
 However, the show also presents the families interacting in deliberately non-dramatic situations, such as a visit to the beach and nights out.
 In these scenes, the subtle dialogue between the characters often contains underlying jokes or comedic value.

 The series also follows the contrasting relationship between Smithy and Nessa.
 Despite their dislike for each other, they have several one-night stands, leading to Nessa becoming pregnant and having their baby.
 Whilst Gavin and Stacey are the clear main characters, towards the end of the show's run, the dramatic emphasis switches slightly from them, as they resolve their distance issues, to Smithy and Nessa, as Nessa becomes engaged to another man.

-Other storylines in the three series include Pam's fake vegetarianism, Bryn and his nephew Jason's struggle to keep the events of their disastrous fishing trip a secret, and the ridiculously rocky marriage of Pam and Mick's friends Pete and Dawn.
+Other storylines in the three series include Pam's fake vegetarianism, Bryn and his nephew Jason's struggle to keep the events of their fishing trip a secret, and the rocky marriage of Pam and Mick's friends Pete and Dawn.

 Cast

-The surnames of well-known English serial killers were used for some of the main characters – Harold Shipman, Fred West and Peter Sutcliffe.
+The surnames of well-known English serial killers were used for most of the main characters – Harold Shipman, Fred West and Peter Sutcliffe.
 Ruth Jones commented in 2009: "I suppose we were hoping that people wouldn't realise and then when it does come to light, it's even more delicious..."